 The output helps the development team visualize the application and set expectations to project and product capability.

 What are the measurable business goals in order of priority?
 These goals typically relate to a business’ Key Performance Indicators (KPIs).
 Examples of these are: reducing new hire boarding lead time from 5 days to less than 1 day, or reduce the time spent on boarding by all users in the process by 60%.

 The business goals provide the ultimate benchmark to measure the need and priority of a business requirement.
 They are also key input for defining and prioritizing the application’s report requirements.

 Key Insight: KPIs serve multiple purposes

-Establishing precise measures for the business goals of a project is important not only to calculate the project’s return on investment, but also as a way to clarify the expected outcome to the entire project team.
-Precise measures reduce room for misinterpretation and allow the project team to effectively prioritize the scope which has a direct impact on the project’s goals.
+Establishing measures for the business goals of a project allows to calculate the project’s return on investment, and can be used as a way to clarify the expected outcome to the entire project team.
+Also, you can use it to assist with difficult prioritization decisions by asking how a feature contributes to the overall objective.